Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: Background

-Simulation is the experimentation with a simulation model, a purposeful abstraction of a real-world system.
-Those experiments would have been too complex, too expensive, too lengthy, or simply not possible or accessible otherwise. ``Simulation models are like virtual laboratories where hypotheses about observed problems can be tested, and corrective policies can be experimented with before they are implemented in the real system.''\cite{Muller2008}.
+In our study, we conduct an \emph{in-silico} experiment.
+In contrast to in-vivo, in-vitro, and in-virtuo experiments, an in-silico experiment is performed solely via a computer simulation.
+Both subjects and the real world are described as simulation models \cite{Horta2003}.
+Any human interaction is reduced to a minimum.
+Those simulation models are like virtual laboratories where hypotheses about observed problems can be tested, and corrective policies can be experimented with before they are implemented in the real system \cite{Muller2008}.

+The use of the term \emph{simulation} varies substantially, from discipline and context \cite{DeFranca2020}.
+In this work, we rely on the definition by \citet{Banks2010}: A simulation is the imitation of the operation of a real-world process or system over time.
+The behavior of a system as it evolves over time is studied by developing a simulation model, a purposeful abstraction of a real-world system in the form of a set of assumptions concerning the system's operation.

-Simulation models have been applied in different research fields of software engineering, e.g., process engineering, risk management, and quality assurance \cite{Muller2008}.
+Although simulation models have been applied in different research fields of software engineering, e.g., process engineering, risk management, and quality assurance \cite{Muller2008}, due to the need for a large amount of knowledge, in-silico studies are scarce in software engineering \cite{Horta2003}.